souliss/souliss.github.io/welcome/index.md

 <p class="post-excerpt" align="center"><img src="{{ site.url }}/images/intranetofthings800.png" alt="{{ site.title }}"></p>

-Your **Souliss** network is an *Intranet* made of **Arduino** and compatibles devices that communicates over Ethernet, WiFi, wireless point-to-point and RS485 in a seamless environment, one device can optionally bridge all your network to the *Internet*.
+Your **Souliss** network is an *Intranet* made of **Arduino** and compatibles devices that communicates over Ethernet, WiFi, wireless point-to-point and RS485 in a seamless peer-to-peer environment, one device will bridge your network to the *Internet*.
 The network layer is behind Souliss and is invisible for the users, each node has an its own identifier, you don't need to know nothing more.

 ## A Distributed Approach that goes in the Cloud